cosmos/sdk-tutorials/academy/ibc/clients.md

 <HighlightBox type="info">

-You may otherwise have heard of IBC on-chain clients referred to as **light clients**.
-In contrast to the full nodes which track the entire state of blockchain and contain every single tx/block, these on-chain IBC "light clients" track only a few pieces of information about counterparty chains that we have mentioned above (timestamp, root hash, next validator set hash) to save on space and increase the efficiency of processing consensus state updates.
+IBC on-chain clients can also be referred to as **light clients**.
+In contrast to the full nodes, which track the entire state of blockchain and contain every single tx/block, these on-chain IBC "light clients" track only the few pieces of information about counterparty chains that we have mentioned previously (timestamp, root hash, next validator set hash).
+This saves space and increases the efficiency of processing consensus state updates.

-Effectively, we want to avoid a situation where it is necessary to have copy of chain B on chain A in order to create an trustless IBC connection.
+The objective is to avoid a situation where it is necessary to have copy of chain B on chain A in order to create an trustless IBC connection.
 However, full nodes which track the entire state of a blockchain are useful for IBC relayer operators as an endpoint to query for the proofs needed to verify IBC packet commitments.
-It is important to note that this entire process maintains the trustless, permissionless, and highly secure design of IBC, as proof verification still happens in the IBC client itself, no trust in the relayer operator is needed, and anyone can permissionlessly spin up a relaying operation permitted they have access to a full node endpoint.
+This entire process maintains the trustless, permissionless, and highly secure design of IBC.
+As proof verification still happens in the IBC client itself, no trust in the relayer operator is needed and anyone can permissionlessly spin up a relaying operation, provided that they have access to a full node endpoint.

 </HighlightBox>